 Amount: Feed 2 to 3 tsp per lb of food.

-Safe to give but do not use it to balance the fats.
+Do not use it to balance the fats.
+May cause gut inflammation.

 Amount: 1 tsp per 10 lbs body weight